theory/dmjwk/README.md

-dmjwk (pronounced "dumb jock") is a simple demo web server that provides a basic [Resource Owner Password Credentials Grant] OAuth 2 flow that returns a [JSON Web Tokens] for "authenticated" users.
+dmjwk (pronounced "dumb jock") is a simple demo web server that provides a basic [Resource Owner Password Credentials Grant] OAuth 2 flow that returns a [JSON Web Tokens] for "authenticated" users, as well as a [OAuth 2 Bearer Token] API that validates those JWTs.
 It signs the tokens with a memory-persistent [JSON Web Key] set.

 > [!CAUTION]